Conjugated linoleic acid (CLA)

 Conjugated linoleic acid (CLA) is a type of fatty acid that is found naturally in certain foods such as meat and dairy products.
 It has been studied for its potential benefits in weight loss and body composition.

-Some research suggests that CLA may help with weight loss by increasing the body's metabolism, reducing appetite, and promoting the breakdown of fat cells.
-It is also believed to help preserve lean muscle mass during weight loss, which can be beneficial for overall body composition.
+Research suggests that CLA may help with weight loss by increasing the body's metabolic rate, reducing appetite, and promoting the breakdown of fat stores.
+Some studies have shown that CLA supplementation can lead to a modest reduction in body fat and an increase in lean muscle mass.

 Supplements for Weight Loss